 Start your day early with a visit to the outdoor spots in Asakusa Temple or Meiji Jingu Shrine.
 Or some cooler outdoor activities, such as a trip to the beach or a day at a water park.

 To escape the midday heat, head indoors to an aquarium, a science museum, an indoor theme park, or a shopping mall.
-Tokyo Joypolis, located in Odaiba, for example, offers arcade games and VR rides in a fully air-conditioned environment.
+Tokyo Joypolis, for example, located in Odaiba, offers arcade games and VR rides in a fully air-conditioned environment.
 Sanrio Puroland in Tama delights kids with Hello Kitty and friends in a whimsical indoor world.
 Meanwhile, Legoland Discovery Centre Osaka is perfect for younger children who want to burn off energy without facing the summer sun.

 If you're planning a summer getaway, Okinawa is the perfect destination in July.
-The rainy season ends in late June, and by mid-July, the clear skies and warm waters are ideal for snorkelling, relaxing on the beach and visiting the famous Churaumi Aquarium, which is popular with both children and adults.
+The rainy season ends in late June, and by mid-July, the clear skies and warm waters are ideal for snorkelling, relaxing on the beach, and visiting the famous Churaumi Aquarium, which is popular with both children and adults.

 Ready to plan your own family summer adventure?
 Take these ideas as inspiration and let us craft a one-of-a-kind itinerary just for your family tour – filled with incredible escapes, stress-free travel, and plenty of smiles along the way.